BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ## Bayes factor type: BFindepSample, JZS
 ```

-::: {.warning data-latex=""}
+::: {.info data-latex=""}
 Don't worry about the warning, there were just previous issues with using tibbles in the <code class='package'>BayesFactor</code> package.
 Now the package converts tibbles to normal R data frames before doing its thing.
 :::

 With the medium prior, we have a Bayes factor of 1.45 ($BF$$_1$$_0$ = 1.45), suggesting the experimental hypothesis is 1.45 times more likely than the point null hypothesis.
 By the guidelines from Wagenmakers et al. (2011), this is quite weak anecdotal evidence.

-The authors were pretty convinced that the pain group would score hire on the bonding rating than the control group, so lets see what happens with a one-tailed test to see how its done.
+The authors were pretty convinced that the pain group would score higher on the bonding rating than the control group, so lets see what happens with a one-tailed test to see how its done.
 We need to define the `nullInterval` argument to state we only consider negative effects.

 ::: {.warning data-latex=""}
 Make sure you check the order of your groups to check which direction you expect the results to go in.
 If you expect group A to be smaller than group B, you would code for negative effects.
 If you expect group A to be bigger than group B, you would code for positive effects.
 A common mistake is defining the wrong direction if you do not know which order the groups are coded.